Skip to main content

 Learn more about the differences between Cash vs Accrual accounting and how you can easily switch between them in Fiskl.

-Analyzing your Trial Balance Report
+Analyzing Your Report

 Click on any amount in the report to see a list of related transactions, helping you investigate specific entries.

-Exporting and Sharing your Trial Balance Report
+Exporting and Sharing

-1. Export to spreadsheet:
+1. Export to spreadsheet

-2. Create a PDF:
+2. Create a PDF

 All exported reports include a date and time stamp, as well as the selected accounting method.

-Adding Notes to Your Report
+Adding Notes

 To provide context or explanations for your financial data:

-2. Add your comments or explanations
+2. Add your comments or explanations in the text field